Across Eternity: Book 4 - Cover

 Caution: This Fantasy Sex Story contains strong sexual content, including mt/Fa ft/ft Consensual Hypnosis Rape Romantic Lesbian BiSexual Heterosexual Fiction High Fantasy Science Fiction Magic BDSM Humiliation Rough Harem Anal Sex Cream Pie Facial Oral Sex Squirting Tit-Fucking Big Breasts Royalty Violence

 Deeper and deeper, Noah delved into the sea of his memories, losing all sense of identity and time.
 Random moments from his experience in the multiverse flashed across his mind’s eye with crystal clarity, hypnotizing his senses with experiences of thousands of years in the past.
-Pleasure, pain, laughter, tears, exhilaration, fear, intoxication, love, loss, they washed over him, with moments stretching across centuries and lifetimes passing by in the blink of an eye.
+Pleasure, pain, laughter, tears, exhilaration, fear, intoxication, love, loss, they washed over him, with moments stretching across centuries and lifetimes passing by in flash.
 With what shred of awareness he retained, he searched for solutions to solve the elven epidemic and dug ever further into the past, reaching for his origin and the truth of his existence.

 “Incoming!”

 Explosions blanketed the landscape, further leveling the city that was once Philadelphia.
-Debris was hurled into the air to mix with the smoke of burning flesh.
+Debris was hurled into the air to mix with the smoke of burning wood and flesh.
 Noah ducked down to avoid the raining rubble, feeling every piece of concrete and metal bouncing off his helmet.
 Neither they nor the explosions could drown out the radio chatter in his ear.

 “Hernandez is down!” one man squawked, followed by swears from several different voices.